-I will Explain What is an Index and how to use in Oracle Database in this Article.
+I will Explain What is an Index ( Advantages and Disadvantages ) in Oracle Database in this Article.

 An index is associated with tables or table cluster that can speed data access and reducing disk I/O. By creating an index, You can retrieve related set of rows from table instead of All Rows.
 In database technologies (Oracle, SQL Server, Sybase, DB2, MySQL, PostreSQL, etc.), the objects we create to access the data in the table speedy are called Index.